villekf/OMEGA-doc/docs/source/algorithms.rst

 Modified hyperbolic prior, previously exclusively used as TV type 3.
 Unlike TV type 3, doesn't support anatomic weighting.

-``options.hyperbolicDelta`` can be used to adjust the edge emphasing strength.
+``options.hyperbolicDelta`` can be used to adjust the edge emphasizing strength.

 TGV
 ^^^